toufiqmusah/toufiqmusah/README.md

 - 👋 Hi, I’m @toufiqmusah
 - 🔍 Find me at <a href = "https://toufiqmusah.github.io/toufiqmusah/" target = "_blank">github.io/toufiqmusah/</a>
 - 👀 I’m interested in Engineering Design, Deep Learning, and Computer Architecture.
-- 🌱 I’m currently a Biomedical Engineering Student.
+- 🌱 I’m currently a Biomedical Research Assistant & Engineer ..
-- 💞️ I’m looking to collaborate on ... projects at the crossroads of healthcare and technology.
+- 💞️ I’m looking to collaborate on ... projects at the crossroads of computer vision, deep learning, healthcare and technology.
 - 📫 How to reach me ...
 Twitter - @tawfi_tawfi

 <!---